summer0216/myflask/jinja2-filter/README.md

     python app.py

-open localhost:5000 in yur browser
+open localhost:5000 in your browser